jimhigson/oboe.js/README.md

 oboe.fetch('/myapp/things.json')
    .onFind('$people[*]', function( peopleLoadedSoFar ){

-      // this callback will be called with a 1-length array, a 2-length array, a 3-length array
+      // This callback will be called with a 1-length array, a 2-length array, a 3-length array
-      // etc until the whole thing is loaded.
-You can put this on the scope object if you're using
+      // etc until the whole thing is loaded (actually, the same array with extra people objects
+      // pushed onto it) You can put this on the scope object if you're using Angular etc and it will
-      // Angular etc.
+      // nicely re-render your list of people.

    });
 ```